marcioflambo/FinanceShare/replit.md

 - June 25, 2025.
 Improved mobile responsiveness with 2x2 card grid layout for phones and 4-column for desktop
 - June 25, 2025.
 Resolved infinite chart rendering loop and optimized component performance
 - June 25, 2025.
 Fixed "Adicionar Conta" button functionality with complete bank account creation modal
 - June 25, 2025.
-Prepared PostgreSQL database infrastructure with Drizzle ORM schema and migrations ready
+Prepared MySQL database infrastructure with Drizzle ORM schema and migrations ready
 - June 25, 2025.
 Implementing user authentication system with email/password registration and Google OAuth support
 - June 25, 2025.
-Successfully migrated from in-memory storage to PostgreSQL database with all demo data persisted
+Successfully migrated from in-memory storage to MySQL database with all demo data persisted
 - June 25, 2025.
 Implemented active/inactive status for bank accounts - inactive accounts don't count in total balance but can still be used in financial goals
 - June 26, 2025.
 Redesigned bank accounts section with compact layout - horizontal navigation with arrows on desktop, swipe navigation on mobile
 - June 26, 2025.
 Added "Soma das Contas Ativas" statistics card showing real-time sum of active accounts only